banool/aptos-infinite-jukebox/LEARNING.md

 ##

-include provisos around how certain things aren't here yet, like subscribing to events.
+include provisos around how certain things aren't here yet, like subscribing to events. todo.